rogeruiz/write/about/index.md

 [cg-home]: https://cloud.gov/ "A Platform as a Service for government teams"

-After years of working in the advertising industry, I wanted a change that would make a real impact in the world using software.
-Instead of helping people click-through to more content or change a ad-specific communication preference, I want to change the way people have to interact with government services whether it's tools used by federal agencies or by the American people.
+After years of working in the advertising industry, I wanted a change that would make a real impact in the world with software and services.
+Instead of helping people click-through to more content or change a ad-specific communication preference, I want to change the way people get to interact with government services whether it's tools used by federal agencies or by the American people.

 ### Experience